 - Virtual Planning: Many companies switched their in-person quarterly planning sessions to virtual meetings out of necessity this year.
 Consider keeping this format for your annual planning session, too.
 Our facilitators have found this to be highly effective for having focused discussions, and with everyone working so hard on day-to-day operations, it can be easier to schedule a virtual session.

 - Prepare Well: While this is always the best practice for your planning process, preparation has never been more important to your success.
-Keep your preparation process, and double down to ask the team to do more thinking in advance of your planning process meetings so you can accomplish more with the precious time you are taking together to do this work.
+Keep your planning session preparation process, and double down to ask the team to do more thinking in advance of your planning process meetings so you can accomplish more with the precious time you are taking together to do this work.

 Interested in learning more about strategic plan?